Carlo Ancelotti: Style of management

-During Ancelotti's second spell at Real Madrid, although he implemented a more simple but effective counter–attacking style with the team, Ancelotti once again earned praise in the media for his balanced approach, adaptability, and man–management abilities during the club's run to a Liga–Champions League double; his ability to develop a strong relationship with his players and his willingness to consult them on tactical decisions were singled out by several pundits in particular as reasons for the team's success and unity.
+During Ancelotti's second spell at Real Madrid, although he implemented a simple but effective counter-attacking style with the team, Ancelotti once again earned praise in the media for his balanced approach, and adaptability during the club's run to a Liga–Champions League double; his ability to develop a strong relationship with his players and his willingness to consult them on tactical decisions were singled out by several pundits in particular as reasons for the team's success and unity.
 Regarding this aspect of his coaching philosophy, he commented in 2022: "I think that the methodology of training in football has changed a lot in the last 20 years.
 So I've had to be ready to change my style and my idea of football, because the rules have changed.
 It's a completely different sport.
 But what hasn't changed is my relationship with the players.
 That's the same."
 In contrast to his first spell in the Spanish capital, Benzema was now given a free attacking role, becoming the focal point of the team's offensive line; this new role enabled the striker to be extremely prolific, which was a key component to the team's success.

 In an episode of Universo Valdano in 2022, Ancelotti commented on his coaching style in the latter part of his career: "I am not an obsessive person.
 I like football a lot, it's a passion of mine, but I try to keep things as simple as possible.
 Football for me isn't complicated."
 He also said that he preferred to instruct his players on the defensive part of the game – as it requires more organisation – rather than the attacking aspect of the game, so as not to stifle their creativity going forward.
 He later also commented on his style in 2023 in comparison to other managers: "The mistakes that the new generation of coaches make is that they give too much information to the players about the game in possession.
 I'm old school and I think this takes a bit of creativity away.
 It's one thing to tell them the position without the ball, where you have to work hard and play as a team, but in possession, if they're comfortable when they come a bit wider, I'm not going to tell them to go inside.
 It's an individual interpretation of the game with the ball and I don't want to take away each player's creativity."
-However, he later dismissed criticism that he was an "old–school" manager, citing his longevity and success as evidence of his adaptability.